 - carry on one of the qualifying business activities.

 - The territory where this tax regime can be applied includes all the Canary Islands.

 - Companies applying the tax regime may operate outside the Canary Islands through branches if separate accounting books are kept.

 - Activities for which the tax regime can be applied include a wide range of industrial and commercial activities, most services and holdings.
-Credit and insurance entities are excluded, and no stock exchanges are allowed.
+Credit institutions and insurance companies are excluded, and no stock exchanges are allowed.

-- The tax liability on which the Canary Island Special Zone tax regime will apply is determined in accordance with the following rules: (i) companies that meet the requirement of creating a minimum number of jobs may apply the special tax regime on a tax liability of EUR 1.8 million, (ii) the tax liability on which the special tax regime will be applied is increased by EUR 500,000 for each job created over the minimum threshold, up to 50 jobs.
-If more than 50 jobs are created, the Canary Island Special Zone tax regime will apply to the full amount of tax liability even if another limit, which in practice is not applied so often, may apply.
+- The tax liability on which the ZEC tax regime will apply is determined in accordance with the following rules: (i) companies that meet the requirement of creating a minimum number of jobs may apply the special tax regime on a tax liability of EUR 1.8 million, and (ii) the tax liability on which the special tax regime will be applied is increased by EUR 500,000 for each job created over the minimum threshold, up to 50 jobs.
+If more than 50 jobs are created, the ZEC tax regime will apply to the full amount of tax liability even if another limit, which in practice is not applied very often, may apply.
 These thresholds are considerably high and the tax relief is not usually capped.
-The general CIT regime establishes a 25% tax rate for Spanish companies, while the ZEC tax rate applicable to the valid ZEC tax base amounts to 4%.
+The general CIT regime establishes a 25% tax rate for Spanish companies, whilst the ZEC tax rate applicable to the valid ZEC tax base is 4%.

 - Under this tax regime, companies can avail themselves of large tax exemptions for IGIC, transfer tax, and stamp duty, and large reductions and simplified regulations for local taxes.